 But why isn't it a constitutional violation for the government to require lawyers not to disclose client info, or for state lawmakers to pass laws which forbid lawyers from engaging in certain predatory advertising techniques that would be perfectly acceptable for any other business to engage in?
 The answer is that there is no inherent right to practice law, so when a person becomes a lawyer and gets their law license, they are voluntarily giving up certain rights.
 Are a lawyer's constitutional rights not important?
 Of course they are.
 They're just less important than the rights of his clients to have their confidential information keep secret, or for the public to avoid harassment by a lawyer who would be inclined to show up uninvited to a funeral.

 Folks, the same thing applies to bars.
-Just like there is no natural right to charge people for legal or medical advice (and you must instead prove your competency and be granted special permission by the state to do so), neither is there a natural right to sell alcohol.
-Lawyers often refer to liquor licenses as “shall-issue” licenses, meaning that issuing them is discretionary and requires the license holder to jump through all of the hoops the state deems reasonably appropriate.
+Just as there is no natural right to charge people for legal or medical advice (and you must instead prove your competency and be granted special permission by the state to do so), neither is there a natural right to sell alcohol.
+Lawyers often refer to liquor licenses as shall-issue licenses, meaning that issuing them is discretionary and requires the license holder to jump through all of the hoops the people of a state, through their legislature, have deemed reasonably appropriate.

-As you can see, there is a clear legal basis for holding certain licensed professionals accountable in ways that normal people and most businesses are not held accountable.
-This is usually proportionate to how bad things can be if said professional does their job incorrectly.
-Surely, we can all agree that when a bar tender does their job the wrong way, the general public is put at risk.
+As you can see, there is a clear legal basis for holding certain licensed professionals accountable in ways that normal people and non-licensed businesses are not held accountable.
+This accountability is generally proportionate to how bad things can be if said professional does their job incorrectly.
+Surely, we can all agree that when a bartender is careless in performing their professional duties by over-serving a patron, the general public is put at risk.

 A Brief Explanation of Dram Shop Law

-Take Texas’ dram shop laws as an example.
-In 1987, Texas legislators convened and decided that from that point on, bars (and other licensed providers of alcohol) ought to be required to serve alcohol in a certain way.
+Take Texas' dram shop laws as an example.
+In 1987, Texas legislators convened and decided that from that point on, bars (and other licensed providers of alcohol) ought to be required to serve alcohol in a responsible fashion.
 In fact, they felt so strongly about it that they decided there would be consequences for licensed providers that broke the rules.
-Here’s the statute:
+Here's the statute: